b11031371/my_bible_notes/2026-07-01/note_en.md

 ## IV.
 Reflection Question

-Have you ever been at a low point — lost, stuck, or completely worn down — but kept it to yourself instead of asking anyone for help?
+Is there anything in your life right now that makes it hard to say "thank you" to God?

-In Psalm 107, every person's situation is different, but the turning point is always the same: they cried out to the Lord, and He answered.
+In Psalm 107, every person's situation is extremely difficult — but in the end, they are all called to do the same thing: give thanks to the Lord, for His mercy endures forever.

 ---